 A lot goes into each season with KD’s health and it changes each season with his goals and changing body.
 I work closely with the team nutritionist so that I have a better understanding of where KD’s body is.
 Usually, every 3 months we do an assessment to gauge where we can improve and what we are doing right from a health stand point.

-When these reports come back to me we can see if we are low on magnesium or high in glucose for example.
+When these reports come back to me, we can see if we are low on magnesium or high in glucose, for example.
 This would tell me to up the consumption of spinach/ leafy greens and or vitamins in his diet and to lower the amount of sugary drinks.

 I work on eliminating wasted fats and sugars in his diet during the season.
 So using coconut spray or avocado oil versus canola oil, butter or peanut oil.
 Staying away from fried or processed foods.
-Eliminating sugary drinks and replacing that with lemon water with electrolytes or drinks with no sugar.
+Eliminating sugary drinks and replacing them with lemon water with electrolytes or drinks with no sugar.

 8:30 - 9am

 2 egg whites, 1 whole egg omelet with spinach, tomato, feta.
 Bowl of fresh fruit and gluten free toast.

 Fruit and Triple berry acai smoothie

 Grilled Salmon with lemon cucumber yogurt dressing, brown rice pilaf and sautéed spinach

 Tip: I like using coconut water to sauté my spinach - it adds a nice flavor and imparts vitamins and electrolytes into the spinach.